Logarithmic Donaldson-Thomas theory: Tropical degenerations and algebraic transversality

+such that every face of $G$ maps to a cone of $\Sigma$, and such that the map is integer affine upon restriction to each face.

-each non-contracted edge $E$ maps to a cone $\sigma$, and thus maps onto a line $L_E$ in $\sigma^{\mathrm{gp}}$.
+We can measure the \textit{slope along an edge of $G$}, well-defined up to sign, as follows.
+Each non-contracted edge $E$ maps to a cone $\sigma$, and thus maps onto a line $L_E$ in $\sigma^{\mathsf{gp}}$.
 We refer to the expansion factor of the induced map $F:E\to L_E$ as the \textit{slope of $F$ along the edge $E$}.
-We consider an embedding

-in the category of rational polyhedral complexes -- that is, an embedding given by a collection of piecewise affine functions on $G$ that have slope $1$ on each edge.